 panel width = (wall width + stile width / number of panels) – stile width

-Consider that this will be the visible width of the panel, or more specifically, the distance between each stile.
-For panel designs that incorporate trim between the panel and the stile the actual panel size may be smaller and for assembled panels where the panel is installed in a groove behind the stiles the panel may be larger.
+Keep in mind that this will be the visible width of the panel, or more specifically, the distance between each stile.
+For panel designs that incorporate trim between the panel and the stile, the actual panel size may be smaller, and for assembled panels where the panel is installed in a groove behind the stiles, the panel may be larger.

 How to Estimate Wainscoting Materials

 There are a few components that need to be estimated to find the amount of material needed.
 Start by measuring the wall width and wainscoting height.
-The width of the wall will be the needed length of the top rail, bottom rail, and chair rail or cap moulding.
+The width of the wall will be the needed length of the top rail, bottom rail, and chair rail or cap molding.

 Estimate the Amount of Wainscoting Stile Material Needed

 To find the length of stile material needed, find the height of each stile and multiply by the number of panels, then add 1.
-For example, if a stile is 24″ and there are 3 panels, there will be 96″ of stile material needed.
+For example, if a stile is 24″ and there are three panels, there will be 96″ of stile material needed.

 stile length = stile height × (number of panels + 1)